 However, case studies and use case pages should be your go-to if your target audience consists of fellow businesses.

 For example, Optimal Workshop continually publishes case studies on its blog.
 In these stories, the business provides real-life accounts of how successful brands utilize Optimal Workshop’s UX tools to deliver exceptional customer experiences on their websites.

 Crowdspring does something similar with a crowdspring case studies page.

 Social proof is a powerful marketing tool.
 However, showing testimonials on your website won’t always be enough to drive success.
 At least not on its own.

 Yes, it will boost conversions.
-But if your goal is to raise awareness about your brand or products (and prove your authority in competitive niches), you will have to expand the channels on which you employ social proof.
+But if you aim to raise awareness about your brand or products (and prove your authority in competitive niches), you must expand the channels on which you employ social proof.

 Social media provides excellent opportunities for doing just this.

 Considering that approximately 1 in 4 users go to social media to find inspiration for things to buy, research products, consume branded content, or interact with like-minded communities, it’s a great idea to use its power to boost your business’ reputation.

 There are several effective tactics you can employ.

 For example, you can encourage people to share your content on their social media profiles, or you can show the size of your social media communities on your website, like Aura.